 When your agency isn’t getting paid on time, it’s hard to maintain your daily operations.
 Without a steady stream of income, you may struggle to cover the upfront costs of care.
 This can lead to a reduced access to care for the very people who need it most.
 You might have to create a waiting list for new patients or even limit the number of hours your current patients receive.
 For families who depend on your services to keep their loved ones safe at home, these limitations can be stressful and disruptive, forcing them to find alternative solutions that may not meet their needs.

-Issues with Service Quality and Availability
+A Drop in Service Quality and Availability

 Consistent cash flow is essential for maintaining the quality of your services.
 When you’re waiting weeks or months for reimbursements, your agency’s funds can get dangerously low.
 This financial pressure can result in a decline in service quality and availability, as you may need to cut back on staff or limit the types of care you offer.
 When caregivers are stretched thin, it can lead to burnout and affect the attention each patient receives.
 Ultimately, these delays can compromise the excellent standard of care you strive to provide, which is frustrating for you and concerning for your patients.